TU Dublin showcases innovation at first Green Campus Open Call Gathering event

 re:model

-Laura Carroll, Assistant lecturer at the School of Architecture, Building and the Environment
+Laura Carroll, School of Architecture, Building and the Environment, Faculty of Engineering, Built Environment & Apprenticeships

 Head of Societal Engagement, Helena Fitzgerald, highlighted:

-The project teams have explored challenges, co-created solutions, and tested and evaluated these in the real-world — bringing together different disciplines and engaging internal and external stakeholders.
+The project teams have explored challenges, co-created solutions, and tested and evaluated these in the real-world, bringing together different disciplines and engaging internal and external stakeholders.
+They are a great example of community-initiated innovation.

-Attendees from South Dublin City Council and Dublin South County Council highlighted the potential for aligning green campus solutions with broader city-level sustainability goals, particularly in areas such as urban resilience, climate action, and community mobilisation.
+In a panel discussion, Alan Sherry, Climate Action Senior Executive Officer at Dublin City Council, and Gary Tyrrell, Climate Action Officer at South Dublin County Council, highlighted the potential for aligning green campus solutions with broader city-level sustainability goals, particularly in areas such as urban resilience, climate action, and community mobilisation.

 Panel discussion at the Green Campus Open Call Gathering event

-The inaugural Green Campus Living Lab orchestration event marks a significant step in strengthening TU Dublin’s Green Campus Living Lab.
-By providing a platform for knowledge exchange, collaboration and living lab evaluation.
-Trough the Green Campus Living Lab, Societal Engagement is fostering a growing network of students and staff committed to engaging society in collaborative innovation to address sustainability challenges.
+The inaugural orchestration event marks a significant step in strengthening TU Dublin’s Green Campus Living Lab by creating an opportunity for knowledge exchange, collaboration and living lab evaluation.
+Through the Green Campus Living Lab, TU Dublin is fostering a growing network of students and staff engaged in collaborative innovation to address sustainability challenges.